 You’ll often hear that Animal Rebellion is demanding a transition to a just, sustainable plant-based food system and you might wonder what this actually means?
 First off, we want to see a full transition to a plant-based food system which means a food system where no animals are used whatsoever.
 We know that this is not only possible but necessary to prevent or lessen the impact of future crises including the climate and ecological emergency and human health crises.
 Secondly, we want this transition to be just and sustainable.
 This means that it is a proper transition which includes support for farmers and their families who will need to make a transition to a new way of earning a living, support and care for animals who remain after they are no longer raised and killed for food and consideration of the land, what is grown on it, how it is treated and who makes these decisions.

 While transition may seem like something that might happen in the future, it’s actually already happening.
-Organisations such as Refarm’d, and Farmers for Stock Free Farming in the UK are already showing us that farmers can transition to plant-based agriculture while still being financially sustainable.
-These come in addition to similar transitions happening in other places around the world through initiatives such as Ranchers Advocacy Program and Mercy for Animals Transfarmation.
+Organisations in the UK such as Refarm’d, Farmers for Stock Free Farming, Grainwaves and both the Grow Green Campaign and the Milk: this is your moment campaign are already showing us that farmers can transition to plant-based agriculture while still being financially sustainable.
+These come in addition to similar transitions happening in other places around the world through initiatives such as the Rancher Advocacy Program, Mercy for Animals Transfarmation and Transformations.